LiSeCo: Linear Semantic Control for Language Generation: Problem Statement

 \subsection{Problem Formulation}

 Given a language model, controlled language generation aims to steer the model's output into a desired one.
-We study the problem of setting attributes of the model's output text, like tone or toxicity, to a certain range.
-In practice, this range is often quantified via numerical scores, for example, constraining text perplexity to a subset of $\mathbb R_+$, text toxicity to a subset of the Likert scale from $1$ to $5$, or likelihood of having a positive sentiment greater than a value in $[0,1]$.
-Formally, an \emph{attribute} is a function $a: \Sigma^* \to \mathcal A$ from a language model's string output to a numerical score or categorical label in $\mathcal A$.\footnote{Notation: $\Sigma^*$ is the set of input strings, formally, the Kleene closure over the alphabet $\Sigma$.} In this work, we consider how to steer the output of an \emph{already trained model} towards such a user-defined desired range $\mathcal A^* \subset \mathcal A$.
-Specifically, the requirements for the generated output sequence are two fold: its latent trajectory (a) is \emph{guaranteed} to lie in the allowed region, and (b) stays as close as possible to that of the original output sequence, so that text quality is not compromised.
-In doing this, two questions need to be answered: \begin{enumerate} \itemsep 0em \item Given desired attribute scores $\mathcal A^* \subset \mathcal A$, how can the allowed region be defined for a given language model in latent space? \item How can an intervention be designed to \emph{guarantee} that the output stays within the allowed region, as defined by scores, while retaining maximal similarity with the original model? \end{enumerate}
+We study the problem of setting attributes of the model's output text, like sentiment or toxicity, to a certain range.
+In practice, this range can be quantified via numerical scores, for example, constraining text perplexity to between $0$ and $30$, text toxicity to a subset of the Likert scale from $1$ to $5$, or likelihood of having a positive sentiment greater than a probability of $0.75$.
+Formally, an \emph{attribute} is a map $a: \Sigma^* \to \mathcal A$ from a language model's output in $\Sigma^*$ (the space of strings) to a numerical score or categorical label in $\mathcal A$.
+In this work, we consider how to {steer the output generation} of an \emph{already trained model} towards a user-defined desired range $\mathcal A^* \subset \mathcal A$.
+Specifically, the requirements for the generated output sequence are twofold: its latent trajectory (a) is \emph{guaranteed} to lie in an ``allowed region" that corresponds to $\mathcal A^*$ in output attribute space, and (b) stays as close as possible to that of the original output sequence, so that text quality is not compromised.
+In doing this, two questions need to be answered: \begin{enumerate}[noitemsep, topsep=1pt] \item Given desired attribute scores $\mathcal A^* \subset \mathcal A$, how can the allowed region be defined for a given language model in latent space? \item How can an intervention be designed to \emph{guarantee} that the result stays within the allowed region, as defined by scores, while retaining maximal similarity with the original model? \end{enumerate}

-In what follows, we provide an answer to the above questions, and show that the proposed approach adds minimal computational overhead to the language generation process and does not need to modify the model's weights.
+In what follows, we answer the above questions and show that the proposed approach adds minimal computational overhead to language generation without modifying model weights.